 Okay, let’s say you want to start swing trading.
 You need a clear process to follow before placing your first trade.

 First, you should learn the basics.
-Understand how markets move, what affects price trends, and how technical analysis helps identify opportunities.
-Swing trading works best in trending markets, so knowing how to spot strong momentum is essential.
+Understand how markets move, what affects price trends, and how technical analysis helps identify opportunities. wing trading works best in trending markets, so knowing how to spot strong momentum is essential.

 Next, you need to choose a market.
 Stocks, forex, commodities, and cryptocurrencies all offer swing trading opportunities.
 Stocks with high trading volume and strong trends provide the best setups.
 Forex pairs like EUR/USD and GBP/USD also work well due to their volatility.